 (b) use reasonable endeavours to ensure that the access application and the information concerned is accurate and complete.

-(7) If an applicant becomes aware of any material information relevant to an access application which is not included in the access application or of any material alteration to any information contained in or relevant to the access application, then the applicant must promptly notify Western Power in writing of that information or alteration.
+(7) If an applicant becomes aware of any material information relevant to an access application which is not included in the access application or of any material alteration to any information contained in or relevant to the access application, then the applicant must promptly notify the corporation in writing of that information or alteration.

-(8) If Western Power receives a notice under subregulation (8) or otherwise becomes aware of any material information relevant to an access application which is not included in the access application or of any material alteration to any information contained in or relevant to an access application, then Western Power may, by written notice to the applicant —
+(8) If a corporation receives a notice under subregulation (8) or otherwise becomes aware of any material information relevant to an access application which is not included in the access application or of any material alteration to any information contained in or relevant to an access application, then the corporation may, by written notice to the applicant —

-(a) extend the period within which Western Power must give the response under regulation 8 (8) or carry out the preliminary assessment and give the report under regulation 10 or make the access offer under regulation 11 (1) in respect of the access application (as the case requires), to such longer period as Western Power reasonably requires; or
+(a) extend the period within which the corporation must give the response under regulation 8 (8) or carry out the preliminary assessment and give the report under regulation 10 or make the access offer under regulation 11 (1) in respect of the access application (as the case requires), to such longer period as the corporation reasonably requires; or

-(b) where the information or alteration is such as to, in the opinion of Western Power, materially alter the distribution access services requested by the access application, Western Power may reject the access application.
+(b) where the information or alteration is such as to, in the opinion of the corporation, materially alter the distribution access services requested by the access application, the corporation may reject the access application.

+[Regulation 9 amended in Gazette 31 Mar 2006 p.
+1316-18.]

 10. Preliminary assessment

-(1) If an access application specifies that the applicant wishes Western Power to make a preliminary assessment of the access application, then Western Power must make that preliminary assessment and give the applicant a report of that preliminary assessment within the period for making the preliminary assessment specified in the response in respect of the access application.
+(1) If an access application specifies that the applicant wishes the corporation to make a preliminary assessment of the access application, then the corporation must make that preliminary assessment and give the applicant a report of that preliminary assessment within the period for making the preliminary assessment specified in the response in respect of the access application.

-(2) A report under subregulation (1) is indicative and is not binding on Western Power.
+(2) A report under subregulation (1) is indicative and is not binding on the corporation.

+[Regulation 10 amended in Gazette 31 Mar 2006 p.
+1318.]

 11. Access offer

-(1) Subject to regulation 13, unless otherwise agreed by the applicant and Western Power, Western Power must make an access offer to provide to the applicant the distribution access services requested in an access application —
+(1) Subject to regulation 13, unless otherwise agreed by the applicant and the corporation, the corporation must make an access offer to provide to the applicant the distribution access services requested in an access application —

-(a) within 65 business days of Western Power giving the response in respect of the access application; or
+(a) within 65 business days of the corporation giving the response in respect of the access application; or

 (b) if a longer period for making the access offer is specified in that response, then within that longer period.

-(2) If Western Power makes a request for information under regulation 9 (1) to an applicant, then the period referred to in subregulation (1) ceases to run until the information requested by Western Power is received by Western Power.
+(2) If the corporation makes a request for information under regulation 9 (1) to an applicant, then the period referred to in subregulation (1) ceases to run until the information requested by the corporation is received by the corporation.

 (3) An access offer must —

-(a) relate to the transportation of electricity between —

-(i) a specified distribution entry point or distribution entry points and a specified distribution exit point or distribution exit points;

-(ii) a specified distribution entry point or distribution entry points and a transfer point; or

-(iii) a transfer point and a specified distribution exit point or distribution exit points;
+[(a) deleted]

 (b) subject to paragraphs (e) and (f), be for the distribution access services requested in the access application in response to which it is made and be consistent with any technical parameters specified in that access application;

-(c) be in writing and contain the proposed terms and conditions on which Western Power will provide the distribution access services, including terms and conditions of the kind set out in Schedule 3;
+(c) be in writing and contain the proposed terms and conditions on which the corporation will provide the distribution access services, including terms and conditions of the kind set out in Schedule 3;

 (d) specify how the charges for the distribution access services requested in the access application are to be calculated;